 - Associated with both venous and arterial thrombosis.

-- May be primary (venous or arterial thrombosis, or recurrent first-trimester abortions) or secondary (linked to other conditions - eg, systemic lupus erythematosus, collagenosis).
+- May be primary (venous or arterial thrombosis, or recurrent first-trimester miscarriages) or secondary (linked to other conditions - eg, systemic lupus erythematosus, collagenosis).

 - Acquired antithrombin deficiency:

 - Due to liver disease, nephrotic syndrome, disseminated intravascular coagulation or pregnancy.

 - Certain inflammatory conditions - eg, inflammatory bowel disease.